YoussefAboelwafa/Activity-Detection/README.md

   </tr>
 </table>

-- **Precision:** <br> DBSCAN has the highest precision, indicating that the clusters are more pure compared to Spectral Clustering and K-means.
+- **Precision:** <br> DBSCAN has the highest precision, indicating that the clusters are more pure compared to Spectral Clustering and K-means. <br>
 ![alt text](Plots/precision.png)
 <hr>

-- **Recall:** <br> K-means has the highest recall, indicating that it is better at finding all the relevant instances compared to DBSCAN and Spectral Clustering.
+- **Recall:** <br> K-means has the highest recall, indicating that it is better at finding all the relevant instances compared to DBSCAN and Spectral Clustering.<br>
 ![alt text](Plots/recall.png)
 <hr>

-- **F-measure:** <br> DBSCAN has the highest F-measure, indicating a good balance between precision and recall.
+- **F-measure:** <br> DBSCAN has the highest F-measure, indicating a good balance between precision and recall. <br>
 ![alt text](Plots/f1.png)
 <hr>

-- **Conditional Entropy:** <br> DBSCAN has the lowest conditional entropy, indicating that it requires the least amount of information to describe the clustering result given the true labels.
+- **Conditional Entropy:** <br> DBSCAN has the lowest conditional entropy, indicating that it requires the least amount of information to describe the clustering result given the true labels. <br>
 ![alt text](Plots/entropy.png)
 <hr>